SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 If the value of a field is an object, the object's properties can be accessed.
 For example, to access the "Title" property of a person field named "SalesLead", use "[$SalesLead.title]".

+#### "@currentWeb"

+This will evaluate to the absolute url for the site.
+This is equivalent to the `webAbsoluteUrl` value within the page context.

 #### "@me"

 This will evaluate to the email address of the current logged in user.